huangk/RestAPI/README.md

     HTTP GET to check and return the status of all the dependant components in a JSON output payload.
 In the project, it is Mongodb.
 Steps:

-1. Input 'http://{IP address of Tomcat}:8080/restapi/v1/filelist?directory=/tmp' in "URL" input field
+1. Input 'http://{IP Address/Host Name of Tomcat}:8080/restapi/v1/filelist?directory=/tmp' in "URL" input field

 2. Select "GET" methd